bhargavgunreddy/rewards/README.md

 #################

+1. This setup is from create-react-app this is quickest way to setup react app

-1. Transactions get populated on load via useEffect
+2. Transactions get populated on load via useEffect

 2. When these transactions change the rewards table gets calculated again

-3. When transactions get changed the sum of rewards per month and total gets calculated.
+3. When transactions get changed the sum of rewards per month and total gets calculated

 4. The calculation seem wrong in the question so posted actual calculation in header